ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

   roundToTwoDecimals
 );
 ```
-This approach illuminates each step, helping you identify issues while keeping the pipeline logic intact.

-However, even with their flexibility, pipelines and function composition aren’t without challenges.
-Recognizing and addressing common pitfalls is key to mastering these tools.
+While pipelines and function composition offer remarkable flexibility, understanding their quirks ensures you can wield their power without falling into common traps.

 ---

 <a id="traps"></a>
 ### Avoiding the Traps of Function Composition 🛡️

-Function composition and pipelines bring clarity and elegance to your code, but like any powerful magic, they come with a few potential traps.
-Let’s uncover these traps and learn how to sidestep them with ease
+Function composition and pipelines bring clarity and elegance to your code, but like any powerful magic, they can have hidden traps.
+Let’s uncover them and learn how to avoid them effortlessly.

 #### The Trap #1: Unintended Side Effects 💥
 Side effects can sneak into your compositions, turning predictable workflows into chaotic ones.
 Modifying shared state or relying on external variables can make your code unpredictable.